-The practice employs a Practice Nurse and 2 Healthcare Assistants.
+The practice employs a 2 Practice Nurse’s and 1 Healthcare Assistant.
 On occasions you may feel your problem is more properly dealt with by the nursing staff.
 They run sessions for childhood vaccination, holiday/travel vaccination, wound dressing, cervical smears and HRT / contraceptive follow up.
 The nursing team are also available for advice over the ‘phone; leave your contact details with the receptionist and the nurse will contact you.

 The Surgery is closed on all Bank Holidays, if you require a Doctor at these times please contact our out of hours provider.